A Comprehensive Review of Few-shot Action Recognition: Methodologies

 \section{Methodologies}

 In order to mitigate the challenge of overfitting or non-convergence made by insufficient samples, early methods propose to estimate more accurate novel class distributions by generating more sample features based on a few available samples.
+Reviewing the development of few-shot action recognition, early approaches are generative-based which focus on generating additional data to mitigate sample scarcity~\cite{mishra2018generative, kumar2019protogan, fu2019embodied, xian2021generalized}.
+Whereas, the majority of solutions proposed for FSAR belong to the meta-learning framework. { These methods adopt ProtoNet as their backbone framework, a metric-based meta-learning approach that simulates few-shot scenarios during training to enable rapid generalization from a few samples, rather than directly memorizing action features.
+In contrast to other meta-learning methods (e.g., MAML~\cite{finn2017model}), ProtoNet-based methods have lower computational costs and are easier to optimize.
+Furthermore, they facilitate the expansion of distance metrics to enhance spatiotemporal matching performance for FSAR. }

-Whereas, the majority of solutions proposed for FSAR belong to the meta-learning framework.
-Figure~\ref{fig:framework} offers an overview of the general framework for few-shot action recognition, involving five main stages.
-To begin, a meta-training/meta-test episode is created containing $N$-way $K$-shot support videos of the novel category, along with query videos.
+{ Figure~\ref{fig:framework} offers an overview of the meta-learning framework for few-shot action recognition, involving five main stages. } To begin, a meta-training/meta-test episode is created containing $N$-way $K$-shot support videos of the novel category, along with query videos.
 Videos are then processed to extract frame-level or video-level features.
 Subsequently, through the enhancement of video features, a more robust and generalized video representation is achieved.
 Next, the prototype representations for various categories are computed.
 Finally, an alignment strategy is then designed to measure the similarity between the query and prototype, leading to the classification results.
 In this framework, three critical issues need to be primarily considered: (1) Learning video instance representations with transferable ability to enhance the quality and discriminative power of feature embeddings, thereby capturing complex, data structures in few-shot scenarios.
 (2) Creating accurate action prototypes from a limited number of videos to facilitate reliable comparison and classification.
 (3) Optimizing distance metrics to effectively measure similarity between support and query videos in a manner that benefits few-shot learning tasks, ensuring that the learned metrics generalize well to novel classes.
 In the remainder of this section, we provide a review of existing approaches, categorized into four groups based on the aspects they focus on.